 Beyond the direct substantive area of crime, there are projects just beginning to use surveys to look at interactions between these two populations.
 Specifically, Allen et al. (2020) surveys 14,000 respondents across 14 countries and finds that interpersonal contact between U.S. servicemembers and host-state civilians and civilian economic reliance on the military increases host-state civilian support of the U.S. military presence within that country.
 Flynn et al. (2019) find that humanitarian missions improve views of the U.S. military and U.S. government.
 These articles examine positive interactions between the two populations and find positive results, but do not offer novel insight into negative interactions.

 In this project, we propose to better understand one form of deleterious interaction between U.S. servicemembers overseas and local community members by asking what causes negative interactions between service members and host-state civilians.
 This project focuses specifically on crime victimization and offending that occurs between a U.S. servicemember and a member of the local community.
-This is a notable departure from previous research in both policy and academia as most research focuses on offending within the military (Valente and Wright 2007, Turchik and Wilson 2010, Thomsen and Stander 2011, Trevillion et al. 2015, Stander and Thomsen 2016) or offending by former military as civilians (Bouffard, 2003; Craig & Connell, 2015; Sampson & Laub, 1996).
+This is a notable departure from previous research in both policy and academia as most research focuses on offending within the military (Valente and Wright 2007, Turchik and Wilson 2010, Thomsen et al. 2011, Trevillion et al. 2015, Stander and Thomsen 2016) or offending by former military as civilians (Bouffard, 2003; Craig & Connell, 2015; Sampson & Laub, 1996).
 Much media attention has focused on high profile cases of servicemembers’ victimization of local citizens and has mobilized popular opinion against the presence of troops in key states such as Germany, the United Kingdom, Japan, South Korea, and others (Calder 2007, Cooley 2008).
 These incidents have had varying effects on the long-term durability of U.S. bases, such incidents are likely to continue to occur and garner more attention given social media.
 While media attention has highlighted some instances of criminal behavior, there remains little data on U.S. servicemembers’ engagement in criminal behavior against host-state civilians and/or experiences of crime victimization at the hands of local civilians.
 These interactions may signal relational issues with the potential to impact perceptions of the legitimacy and authority of the U.S. presence.

 Criminological Theory